 DRESS MAKING ISN'T ROCKET SCIENCE

 This is a multi-session workshop, and the cost includes EVERYTHING – even a sewing machine if needed – as well a 16-page workbook created just for this workshop and samples where required.
-You will make a top from the independent pattern company Colette Patterns called the Laurel Top – which is a great top to start with as you can modify it for so many different looks.
+You will make a top from the independent pattern company Colette Patterns called York– which is a great top to start with as you can modify it for so many different looks.

 Please note: Both evening and day sessions cover the same information, the information below is for a daytime session (or three sessions) which would be altered to four sessions for the evening workshop.

 Session 1: – You won’t need a sewing machine for this session as much of what this session is about knowledge intake and pattern preparation before you start.
 In this session, we will be: